ccd0/imageboards.json/README.md

 JSON endpoints:
 https://ccd0.github.io/imageboards.json/imageboards.json

+Archives and closed boards that it is no longer possible to post to will not be listed.
+To avoid disturbing very slow boards, sites will not be listed unless they have at least 12 posts per year.
+Exceptions will be made for new sites, demo sites for imageboard software, and sites that specifically request to be added.
+I am in the process of removing very slow sites that I previously added.

 Codes used for the "software" field are documented at [software.md](software.md).

 The "mirrors" field is an array in the following format: